lioncho/spreadsheet-rapper/README.md

 # run properly
-give github id , and google email for permission all access
+give github id , and google email for permission all access to me.

 # lang
 python3